-- 1 Drive No RAID arrays are supported - 2 Drives RAID0 for speed (do regular backups) or RAID1 for data protection. - 3 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 4 Drives RAID0 for speed (do regular backups), RAID5 for speed and protection, RAID10 for the best balance of Speed and protection. - 5 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 6 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 7 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection. - 8 Drives RAID0 for speed (do regular backups) or RAID5 for speed and protection, RAID10 for the best balance of Speed and protection.
+1 Drive - No RAID arrays are supported

+2 Drives - RAID0 for speed (do regular backups) or RAID1 for data protection.

+3 Drives - RAID0 for speed (do regular backups) or RAID5 for speed and protection.

+4 Drives - RAID0 for speed (do regular backups), RAID5 for speed and protection, RAID10 for the best balance of Speed and protection.

+5 Drives - RAID0 for speed (do regular backups) or RAID5 for speed and protection.
+6 Drives - RAID0 for speed (do regular backups) or RAID5 for speed and protection.

-Also, you can run more than one array on the Intel® controller, so long as the total is no more than eight (8) drives.
-For example, this means you can allocate four (4) drives to a RAID10, two (2) drives to a RAID1, and two (2) drives to a RAID0.
+Also, you can run more than one array on the Intel® controller, so long as the total is no more than six (6) drives.
+For example, this means you can allocate four (4) drives to a RAID10, and two (2) drives to a RAID1.

-Configuring the Array
+Configuring A Standard SATA Array